darabos/pyweek-fragmented-space/README.md

 If there are no more cutscenes between levels, you have beaten the game and are now in infinite play mode.
 Press ESC to quit the game.

+If you decide to restart the game at this point, you will find a new item in the main menu: "New game +".
+This mode will put up much more of a challenge!
+(It's also accessible by setting "max_level" to 100 in the save file.)

 LICENSE